1997 Kallang landlady murder: Murder and investigation

 On 13 March 1997, at around 8.20am in the morning, Selvan Nagalingam, who lived together with his 53-year-old mother Sivapackiam Veerappan Rengasamy at their flat in King George's Avenue, Kallang, left the flat for work.
-It was only two hours and ten minutes later, Selvan returned home out of concern after his eldest brother told him he could not contact their mother.
-Upon arriving back home, Selvan was greeted with the shocking sight of his mother's lifeless corpse in her bedroom.
+Selvan returned home two hours and ten minutes later after his eldest brother told him he could not get in contact with their mother.
+Upon arriving, Selvan found his mother's lifeless corpse in her bedroom.

 After Selvan contacted the police, Inspector Yeo Bee Poh of the Criminal Investigation Department (CID) led her team of detectives to investigate the case.
 Among the witnesses Inspector Yeo interviewed, one of them was 34-year-old Indian prostitute Gerardine Andrew (alias Maria), who rented a room at Sivapackiam's flat for two and a half months prior to the case.
 Gerardine told police that earlier on, when she returned home after visiting her son, she encountered three robbers, whom she described as an Indian female and two Indian males, attacking her landlady and demanding her to hand over her valuables.
 One of the men threatened Gerardine with a knife and asked her to search the flat for any valuables but Gerardine failed to locate any.
 Hence, the robbers forced Gerardine to leave the flat and threatened her to not contact the police.
 Despite Gerardine's status as a witness at this point, Inspector Yeo suspected Gerardine due to her nervousness and unusual body language during questioning.

 After Gerardine's witness statement, the police arrested the three suspected robbers, and they were all charged with murder.
 The first robber to be arrested was a 21-year-old unemployed man Mansoor Abdullah on 14 March 1997, while his 22-year-old sister and prostitute Kamala Rani Balakrishnan was caught at the Woodlands Checkpoint on 17 March 1997.
 The third and final robber to be caught was 26-year-old coffee shop assistant Nazar Mohamed Kassim on 16 May 1997.
 All the three robbers confessed to the robbery and assault of the landlady, with both Mansoor and Nazar being deemed responsible for the fatal assault of Sivapackiam.
 However, all three robbers stated that it was Gerardine who planned the robbery and assault, and was the mastermind of their crimes.
 Gerardine was arrested after Mansoor's capture and like the trio, she was charged with murder and she later confessed she did mastermind the robbery.
 It was revealed that Gerardine were friends with the trio, and prior to the case, both Nazar and Mansoor were homeless and slept at the streets of Farrer Park Stadium.
 Mansoor was also revealed to be wanted by the Singapore Civil Defence Force (SCDF) for desertion of his conscription duties.